Dedicated Business Law Representation

 If you have had your trust violated by a fiduciary, we are prepared to help.
-Contact our Missouri commercial litigation lawyers online or call 314-241-5620, toll free at 800-451-2950, to schedule an appointment to discuss your situation.
+Contact our commercial litigation lawyers to schedule an appointment to discuss your situation.

-At Gray Ritter Graham, our St. Louis attorneys have been handling breach of fiduciary lawsuits and complex business matters for our clients and building a reputation for successful litigation since 1946.
-We represent clients in breach of fiduciary duty cases throughout the region, including Missouri, Illinois and Arkansas.
+At Gray Ritter Graham, our St. Louis attorneys have been handling breach of fiduciary lawsuits and complex business matters for our clients since 1946.
+We represent clients in breach of fiduciary duty cases throughout the region, including Missouri, Illinois, and Arkansas.
 We have a wealth of experience handling complex claims involving:

 Talk with one of our business law attorneys as soon as possible.
 When we accept a case, we will begin our preliminary investigation immediately, gathering evidence, scheduling the necessary depositions and beginning our trial strategy preparation.
 We do everything we can to help our clients achieve the best possible outcome in their cases.